Key Stage 3 English Curriculum: 2022-23

 For every student, we foster a love of learning; we promote curiosity; we broaden horizons.

 Students will be encouraged to gain a broad experience of English across Key Stage 3, while also developing the key skills they will need to be successful GCSE students.
 We want students to develop a deep appreciation and enjoyment of reading and the English language, equipping them with the life-long skills to be effective, confident learners and communicators.

 All students will access a rich, challenging core curriculum.
 Most classes will contain a varied range of needs and prior-attainment, therefore teaching will be adapted to ensure that all students are invested in their learning and being stretched to achieve their full potential.
-Topics such as non-fiction texts, literary fiction and poetry will be visited more than once during KS3.
-Each unit of work will, typically, comprise of around 6 weeks of teaching culminating in a written or oral summative assessment.
-Each unit will integrate the teaching of foundational skills such as spelling, punctuation and grammar.
+Topics such as non-fiction texts, literary fiction and poetry will be considered throughout each half term.
+Each unit of work will, typically, comprise of around 6 weeks of teaching culminating in a Reading, Writing or Speaking and Listening summative assessment.
+Each unit will integrate the teaching of foundational skills such as spelling, punctuation and grammar, with Literacy Skills being a priority.
 All units of work will maximise opportunities for students to develop their spoken language skills through debate, discussions and presentations.